drdanick/apricosim-curses/README.md

 `p`           Jump to program counter position in memory display.
 `r`           Toggle between register and CPU status display modes.
 `b`           Toggle a breakpoint.
-`m`           Toggle between state execution and instruction execution modes.
+`m`           Toggle between state execution, instruction execution and automatic run modes.
-`space`       Execute one CPU state or instruction.
+`space`       Depending on mode, execute one CPU state/instruction or start automatic execution.
 `q`           Quit the simulator.
 `F1`          Interrupt the currently running program and quit the simulator.